leanmargaret/BIS15W2021_lalvarez/lab5/lab5_2.md

 ## 7 Sasquatch     900
 ## 8 Wolfsbane     473
 ```
-We do not have 16 rows in question #10 because question #11 does not account for superheroes with heights between 200 and 300, and question #12 does not account for superheroes with weights between 300 and 450, unlike question #10.
+We do not have 16 rows in question #10 because there are some superheroes who are both over 300 in height and over 450 in weight, so they are accounted for twice when you add up the results from #11 and #12.

 ## Height to Weight Ratio